 When a pre-existing domain name requires a registry to make transitional exception to any of these Guidelines, the terms of that action must also be made readily available online, including the timeline for the resolution of such transitional matters.
 The excepted registrations themselves are, however, not part of this documentation.
 At the end of the transitional period, code points that are prohibited by IDNA 2008 must not be permitted even by exception.

-No label containing hyphens in both the third and the fourth positions must be registered unless it is a valid A-label, with reservation for transitional action.
+No label containing hyphens in both the third and the fourth positions may be registered unless it is a valid A-label, with reservation for transitional action.
 Labels with hyphens in both thethird and the fourth positions are explicitly reserved to indicate encoding schemes, of which IDNA is only one instantiation.
 These guidelines are not intended to assist with any other instantiations.

 TLD registries with pre-existing domain names that do not conform to these guidelines should make clear in their registration policy whether registered domain names or currently activated labels, which do not conform to these guidelines, will continue to be published in the TLD zone file.
 The registration policy should include a timeline, if applicable, related to resolution of such transitional matters.